Techniques That Can Help Tell Any Story

-After 30 years of scriptwriting, I’ve found a handful of techniques that can help tell any story.
+After 30 years of scriptwriting, I’ve found a handful of techniques that will help you improve your screenwriting...

 Establish and maintain a clear voice